kellibrooke/code-review-week1/README.md

 # Code Review - "Portfolio Landing Page" - Week 1 - Intro To Programming - Epicodus - Portland, OR

-#### _This is a final project for the first week of the Intro to Programming course at Epicodus in Portland., May 21, 2018_
+#### _This is a final project for the first week of the Intro to Programming course at Epicodus in Portland, May 21, 2018_

 #### By _**Kelli McCloskey**_